 SCH 23390 hydrochloride

-Potent dopamine receptor antagonist (Ki values are 0.2 nM and 0.3 nM at D1 and D5 receptor sub-types, respectively).
+SCH 23390 hydrochloride is a potent dopamine receptor antagonist (Ki values are 0.2 nM and 0.3 nM at D1 and D5 receptor sub-types, respectively).
 Also an agonist at 5-HT2C receptors in vitro (Ki values are 6.3 - 9.3 nM).
 Blocks quinpirole-induced Kir3 (GIRK) currents (EC50 = 268 nM) independently of receptors.

 |Storage||Desiccate at +4°C|